 Benefit Description You pay Surgical procedures (cont.)
-High Option Basic Option Reversal of voluntary sterilization Routine treatment of conditions of the foot; (see Foot care) All charges All charges • Gender reassignment services that are not considered medically necessary or meet reconstructive surgery criteria.
-Reconstructive surgery High Option Basic Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+High Option (Full HMO) Basic Option (SmartCare HMO) Note: your pay cost-sharing for other services associated with fertility preservation for iatrogenic infertility, including: Lab, X-ray and other diagnostic services as described in Section 5(a) Outpatient hospital and ambulatory surgical centers as described in Section(b) Prescription drugs as described in Section 5 (f) \$150 copayment per day up to 5 days per inpatient admission or \$200 copayment for outpatient surgery \$500 copayment per day up to 3 days per inpatient admission or \$500 copayment for outpatient surgery when performed at a hospital / \$200 copayment for outpatient surgery when performed at an ambulatory surgery center Not covered: Coverage for fertility preservation does not include the following: • Follow-up Assisted Reproductive Technologies (ART) to achieve future pregnancy such as artificial insemination, in vitro fertilization, and/or embryo transfer • Pre-implantation genetic diagnosis All charges All charges Donor eggs, sperm or embryosGestational carriers (surrogates) Reconstructive surgery High Option (Full HMO) Basic Option (SmartCare HMO) Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; webbed fingers and toes.
-All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; Nothing for surgery - \$150 copayment per day up to 5 days per inpatient admission or \$200 copay for outpatient surgery Nothing for surgery - \$500 copayment per day up to 3 days per inpatient admission or \$500 copayment for outpatient surgery when performed at a hospital / \$200 copayment for outpatient surgery when performed at an ambulatory surgery center treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Nothing for surgery - \$150 copayment per day up to 5 days per inpatient admission or \$200 copay for outpatient surgery Nothing for surgery - \$500 copayment per day up to 3 days per inpatient admission or \$500 copayment for outpatient surgery when performed at a hospital / \$200 copayment for outpatient surgery when performed at an ambulatory surgery center D tive surgery - continued on nevt page